krishraghav/caaprotests-global/README.md

 # 📚 Understand

 The current wave of protests in India are in response to the 'Citizenship Amendment Act' (CAA, previously the Citizenship Amendment Bill) and the 'National Register of Citizens' (NRC).
+This comprehensive [RESOURCE LIST](https://docs.google.com/document/u/0/d/1sXNPwNZJpqf5dkoisyp4Fu1xqA5q0ocP0rx4xyB6Ub4/mobilebasic) is a good place to start.

 ## The Citizenship Amendment Act (CAA)
 - [Citizenship Amendment Act Explained](https://indianexpress.com/article/explained/explained-how-to-be-a-citizen-of-india-earlier-now-6165960/) - Indian Express